For more information, see Registering Your Vehicles in Utah.

 My registration is about to expire.
 Why didn’t I receive a renewal notice?

 My registration is about to expire.
-Do I need a safety and/or emissions inspection this year?
+Do I need an emissions inspection this year?

-A general rule of thumb is that vehicles with even model years are required to pass a safety and emissions inspection in even years, and vehicles with odd model years in odd years.
+You can access your registration renewal information and calculate the fees, by clicking here.
+A general rule of thumb is that vehicles with even model years are required to pass an emissions inspection in even years, and vehicles with odd model years in odd years.
 For complete information, however, see Vehicle Inspections.

 I need to request a refund of fees that I paid.
 How do I do that?